voger/learnvimscriptthehardway/README.md

 # learnvimscriptthehardway
 My solutions to the exercises.
+May be good.
+May be rubbish.